2025 Film Festival

 DREAMSCAPES is a genre-blurring experimental film centered on a powerful performance by Amelia Rose Griffin.
 The film transforms her lived experience into movement, colour, and sound.
 Dreamscapes gives voice to experiences that are often hidden because of shame, stigma, and silence.

-In addition to introing the block of films featuring IN CASE OF FIRE, Spencer joined us during audience voting to discuss the making of his film (right, with Louise Ho).
+In addition to introing the block of films featuring IN CASE OF FIRE, Spencer joined us during audience voting to discuss the making of his film (below right, with Louise Ho).
 Spencer shouted out some of the influences behind his artistic choices and shared the process of getting the impressive wheelchair stunts for the film.
 He encouraged everyone to find creative outlets.

 This year, the Festival screened 11 short films to an audience of 72 attendees.